OSGeo/PROJ/docs/source/apps/projinfo.rst

     Except ``all`` and ``default``, other formats can be preceded by ``-`` to disable them.

-.. option:: -k crs|operation
+.. option:: -k crs|operation|ellipsoid

-    When used to query a single object with a AUTHORITY:CODE, determines the (k)ind of the object in case there are CRS or coordinate operations with the same CODE.
+    When used to query a single object with a AUTHORITY:CODE, determines the (k)ind of the object in case there are CRS, coordinate operations or ellipsoids with the same CODE.
     The default is crs.

 .. option:: --summary